 As the Group's assets are in the exploration and evaluation phase, Blue Energy Limited is currently non-revenue generating.
-As such, a major focus of the Board and management is on ongoing cash flow forecasting and management of cash flows to ensure that the Company has sufficient funds to cover its planned activities and any ongoing obligations.
+As such, a major focus of the Board and management is on ongoing cash flow forecasting and management of cash flows to ensure that the Group has sufficient funds to cover its planned activities and any ongoing obligations.

-At 30 June 2019, the Company had \$5 million in cash and cash equivalents, which includes \$402k of restricted cash.
-The Board is satisfied that the Company's current cash resources are sufficient to fund the Group's minimum expenditure commitments for a period of at least 12 months from the date of signing this report.
+At 30 June 2020, the Group had \$4.3 million in cash and cash equivalents, which includes \$402k of restricted cash.
+The Board is satisfied that the Group will successfully meet its minimum expenditure commitment (including negotiating deferral of minimum expenditure commitments until access and activity approvals are received) such that current cash resources are sufficient to fund the Group's minimum exploration expenditure commitments for a period of at least 12 months from the date of issuing this report.